leoheck/kiri/README.md

 OPTIONS:

-    -a|--all           Include all commits even if schematics/layout don't have changes -o|--older HASH    Show commits starting from this one -n|--newer HASH    Show commits until this one delimited by this one -r|--remove        Remove cache (kidiff) folder before run -l|--webserver    Do not launch webserver/browser at the end -p|--port PORT     Set webserver port
+     -a|--all         Include all commits even if schematics/layout don't have changes -o|--older HASH  Show commits starting from this one -n|--newer HASH  Show commits until this one delimited by this one

-    -V|--verbose       Verbose
+     -l|--webserver   Do not launch webserver/browser at the end -p|--port PORT   Set webserver port.
+By default it will try to use an available port.

+     -d|--output-dir  Change output folder path/name
+     -r|--remove      Remove generated folder before running it -x|--archive     Archive generate files

      -v|--version     Show version
+     -h|--help        Show help

      -D|--debug       Extra info
-    -dp|--debug-plotgitsch
-                       Show Plotgitsch stdout and stderr
+    -dp|--debug-sch   Show Plotgitsch stdout and stderr
-    -dk|--debug-kidiff Show Kidiff stdout and stderr
+    -dk|--debug-pcb   Show Kidiff stdout and stderr
-    -h|--help          This help
+     -y|--dry-run     Run without generate artifacts
+     -V|--verbose     Verbose

 KICAD_PROJECT:

     KICAD_PROJECT file is optional.
-    If it is missing then file selector in GUI is used instead
+    If it is missing the GUI file selector will be loaded

 EXAMPLES: